A Unified Successive Approximation Framework for General Coupled Multiplicative and Fractional Optimization: HM-GM-AM-QM Transforms and Applications: Successive Approximation Techniques to Solve Sum-of-Products Optimization by Using the HM, AM, and QM Surrogates

-In this section, we present how the proposed AM upper bound can be used in SCA techniques to find a stationary point of the sum-of-products minimization problem with arbitrary multiplicative terms.
+In this section, we present how the proposed surrogates can be used in successive approximation (SA) techniques to find a stationary point of the sum-of-products minimization and maximization problems with arbitrary multiplicative terms.